-Activities are planned where children can communicate in a variety of situations and languages (English, Arabic, French and Hindi), they are taught rules for good speaking and listening e.g. using role-play and puppets, in addition to developing their vocabulary.
+Activities are planned where children can communicate in a variety of situations and languages (English, Arabic, and French), they are taught rules for good speaking and listening e.g. using role-play and puppets, in addition to developing their vocabulary.

 The Specific Areas:

-Reading and writing is taught by providing opportunities for children to use and explore words in a variety of contexts.
-At this stage teachers take children through the basic rudiments of reading and writing.
+Reading and writing are taught by providing opportunities for children to use and explore words in a variety of contexts.
+At this stage, teachers take children through the basic rudiments of reading and writing.
 Phonics lessons are also given on a daily basis.
 ARIS uses the Jolly Phonics Programme.
-Find out more here

 Using games, practical activities, songs and discussion children are taught about number, measurement, shape and space.
 Children are provided with opportunities to sort and match objects and to record their findings at a level appropriate to them.